TrippLanc/movie-revenue-prediction/README.md

 Project Overview:
 This project uses the TMDB 5000 Movie Dataset to predict a movie's global revenue based on its budget, popularity, and genres.
 I built this to demonstrate the full data lifecycle: from data acquisition and cleaning to feature engineering and predictive modeling.

+Key Results & Visualizations
+1. Top Factors Driving Revenue
+The model identifies which features have the strongest correlation with a movie's financial success.
+According to the coefficients, Budget and Popularity are the strongest predictors, followed by specific genres like Adventure and Animation.

+2. Actual vs. Predicted Revenue
+This scatter plot visualizes the model's accuracy.
+The red dashed line represents "perfect" prediction.
+While the model tracks the trend well for mid-budget films, the variance increases for high-revenue blockbusters, suggesting that "breakout hits" are harder to predict with linear features alone.

 Key Features:
 - Data Cleaning: Handled nested JSON-like strings in the genres column.
 - Feature Engineering: Implemented One-Hot Encoding for categorical genre data.